 Figure 1.
 North Pacific Range of Phoebastria albatrus showing the two existing breeding islands, islands from which the species is known to be extirpated, and the species overlap with Regional Fishery Management Organizations (IATTC = Inter-American Tropical Tuna Commission, IPHC = International Pacific Halibut Commission, WCPFC = Western and Central Pacific Fisheries Commission).
-All waters within the US EEZ are also managed by Regional Fishery Management Councils: the North Pacific Fishery Management Council (for waters off Alaska), the Pacific Fishery Management Council (for waters off Alaska), the Pacific Regional Fishery Management Council (for waters surrounding the Hawaiian Archipelago and other US Territories in the Central Pacific).
+All waters within the US EEZ are also managed by Regional Fishery Management Councils: the North Pacific Fishery Management Council (for waters off Alaska), the Pacific Fishery Management Council (for waters off the west coast of the contiguous 48 states), and the West Pacific Regional Fishery Management Council (for waters surrounding the Hawaiian Archipelago and other US Territories in the Central Pacific).